• 10.00am - 5.30pm

 Tanks

-One of the few ways that tanks were effective during the war, was that they were capable of crossing barbed wire defences, although their tracks were still at risk of becoming entangled.
+One of the few ways in which tanks were effective during the war was their ability to break through barbed wire defences.
+Even then, their tracks were still at risk of becoming entangled.

 'We heard strange throbbing noises, and lumbering slowly towards us came three huge mechanical monsters such as we had never seen before.
 My first impression was that they looked ready to topple on their noses, but their tails and the two little wheels at the back held them down and kept them level.
 Big metal things they were, with two sets of caterpillar wheels that went right round the body.'